Diospyros humilis

 Diospyros humilis, commonly named Queensland ebony, is a small eastern Australian tree found throughout Queensland and extending into Northern New South Wales and the Northern Territory.
 The plant is most commonly found in coastal and semi-arid zones in vine scrubs, brigalow woodlands and other locales with infrequent fire.

 The plant grows as a small tree or shrub, with stiff, glossy, discolorous leaves.
-Fruit are oval and bright yellow, orange when ripe.
+Foliage is held in distinctive trusses and shrubs developing tree form, can be distinctly pyramidal in profile.
+Fruit are oval and bright yellow and orange-red when ripe with a single seed.

 The timber is prized for woodturning and fine cabinet work.